Minee-Liane-Choi/MineeChoiLab/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-Team {{ site.team }} comprises individuals committed to "LIBERTY, DIVERSITY, EQUALITY, COMPASSION, and most importantly COLLABORATION".
-We firmly oppose and renounce any form of outdated and inflexible thinking, attitudes and personalities against the principles we value.
+Team {{ site.team }} comprises talented individuals committed to "LIBERTY, DIVERSITY, EQUALITY, COMPASSION, and most importantly COLLABORATION".
+We firmly oppose and renounce any form of outdated and inflexible thinking, attitudes, and personalities that contradict the principles we value.
+Do you?

 {% include button.html icon="fa-solid fa-door-open" text="Join the Team" link="contact" style="button" %}